 It is also important to note that smoke and particles settle on hair and clothing.
 Holding young babies immediately after smoking increases the risks of secondhand smoke exposure, even after smoking outdoors.
 Although quitting is the ideal solution, changing clothing after smoking outdoors may help decrease exposure.

-The car is a very small, contained space.
-Smoking in the car can cause a high level of exposure for your baby.
-Again, open windows do not effectively reduce smoke exposure.
-In many cases it simply blows the smoke back to the baby.
+The car is a small, contained space.
+Smoking in the car can cause a high level of exposure for your baby, even if you only smoke in the car when your baby is not there.
+Remember that opening the windows does not effectively reduce smoke exposure.
+In many cases, it simply blows the smoke (and sometimes ashes) back to the baby.
 If you must smoke while in a car, then have a plan.
 For example, on long trips plan safe areas where you can stop to smoke outside of the car.
 Keep in mind that smoke and particles settle in the car and can remain in the air even if you are not smoking.

 Also make sure that any other areas where your child spends a lot of time are smoke-free.
 This may include day care centers, schools, and activity centers.